Yeh Diwali ‘Samajhdari’ Wali!

 Although the way of merrymaking and the customs may differ, the feel among the people across the length and breadth of the country remains the same – to spread good cheer.

 Diwali celebrations revolve around invocation of Lakshmi, the Hindu goddess of wealth.

-On the auspicious new moon day, which is ‘Amavasyaa’ of the Hindi month of Kartik, the Goddess of wealth and prosperity – Lakshmi was incarnated.
-She appeared during the churning of the ocean, which is known as ‘Samudra Manthan’, by the demons on one side and ‘Devataas’ (Gods) on the other side.
-Therefore, the worship of Goddess Lakshmi, the Lakshmi Pujan, on the day of Diwali, became a tradition.
+On the auspicious new moon day, which is ‘Amavasya’ of the Hindi month of Kartik, the Goddess of wealth and prosperity – Lakshmi was incarnated.
+She appeared during the churning of the ocean, which is known as ‘Samudra Manthan’, by the demons on one side and ‘Devatas’ (Gods) on the other side.
+Therefore, the worship of Goddess Lakshmi, the Lakshmi Puja, on the day of Diwali, became a tradition.

 On Diwali night, Hindu households observe a special prayer ceremony or puja to invite The Goddess of Wealth into their homes, hoping to be blessed with prosperity.
-Diwali also marks the Hindu New Year.
-For much of India’s trading and business community, it symbolises the new financial year as well, the start of the new Samvat.
+Diwali also marks the start of the Hindu New Year.
+For much of India’s trading and business community, it symbolises the new financial year and the the start of the new ‘Samvat.’

 Money Lessons from Diwali

 As a result, several key Diwali traditions are centered around money-it is considered a particularly auspicious time to acquire new assets and make new investments.